 The short answer is: yes!
 As many graduate students and even post docs will think, they do not have the time to plan out the experiment.
 There are so many other experiments to get to and this is just one of many.

 Even though it seems logical to just move forward and get the data you want, the extra time to thoroughly plan and design your experiment ahead of time will prevent countless hours of frustration trying to get the Western Blot data you are needing.

-Here are some compelling reasons you want to put some time into planning and preparing your Western blot experiment:
+Compelling reasons you want to put some time into planning and preparing your Western blot experiment for you to consider:

-- Limited sample – If you’ve only got a limited amount of sample or your sample is precious (i.e. patient samples or cancer tissue from a mouse model that took months to develop), then you want to ensure the Western blot is done correctly and well the first time.
+If you only have a limited amount of sample or your sample is precious (i.e. patient samples or cancer tissue from a mouse model that took months to develop), then you want to ensure the Western blot is done correctly and well the first time.

-With these 6 tips, you will be able to design your next Western Blot experiment with the best chance of avoiding these common pitfalls.
+Using the 6 steps above, you will be able to design your next Western blot experiment with the best chance of avoiding common pitfalls.
 Taking time to plan with these things in mind will go a long way in saving you time, money, and frustration.